jdibenes/hl2ss/README.md

 # HoloLens 2 Sensor Streaming

 HoloLens 2 server software and Python client library for streaming sensor data via TCP.
-Created to stream HoloLens data in real time over WiFi to a Linux machine for research purposes but also works on Windows and OS X. The server is offered as a standalone application (appxbundle) or Unity plugin (dll).
+Created to stream HoloLens data in real time over WiFi to a Linux machine for research purposes but also works on Windows and macOS.
+The server is offered as a standalone application (appxbundle) or Unity plugin (dll).

 **Supported interfaces**